intisarkhalil/Stocks-Analysis/README.md

 This project gives analysis for green energy production, there are many forms of green energy to invest in, including: hydroelectricity, wind energy, geothermal energy, and bioenergy.
 The client decided to invest into **DAQO** New Energy Corporation, a company that makes silicon wafers for solar panels.
 DAQO’s ticker symbol is DQ.
 The researcher promised to investigate **DAQO** stocks, but he concerned about diversifying the client funds.
 The clint want to analyze a handful of green energy stocks in addition to DAQO’s stock.
 He created an **EXCEL** file containing the stock data.
 The initial analysis provides a well structure code to return the specific results.
 ### Purpose:
 Refactoring is the art of reworking your code into a more simplified or efficient form in a disciplined way.
 Refactoring improves internal code structure without altering its external functionality by transforming functions and rethinking algorithms.
 The main purpose of this project is to give the researcher the information about stock data in varies resources.
-The specific purpose of this project is to make the code more efficient, and to prepare a workbook, that, at the click of a button, the researcher can analyze an entire dataset.
+The specific purpose of this project is to make the code [GitHub Pages](https://github.com/intisarkhalil/Stocks-Analysis.git) more efficient, and to prepare a workbook, that, at the click of a button, the researcher can analyze an entire dataset.
 ## Analysis and Challenges:
 In this analysis, the researcher edits, or refactor, the solution code to loop through all the data one time to collect the same information, which is ensure that the refactoring of the code successfully made the **VBA** script run faster.
-The process of the analysis to prepare a refactored code to run the yearly stock analysis including the following steps:
+The process of the analysis to prepare a refactored code [GitHub Pages](https://github.com/intisarkhalil/Stocks-Analysis.git) to run the yearly stock analysis including the following steps:
   - Create a subroutine named All Stocks Analysis.
   - Define Start Time and End Time as Single variables
   - Define the year variable to input the year in the box message, using ``` InputBox() ``` function.